mozilla/MozDef/docs/source/installation.rst

   cd ~/envs
   ~/python2.7/bin/virtualenv mozdef
   source mozdef/bin/activate
-  pip install -r MozDef/requirements.txt
+  pip install -r ../requirements.txt

-At this point when you launch python, It should tell you that you're using Python 2.7.11.
+At this point when you launch python from within your virtual environment, It should tell you that you're using Python 2.7.11.

-Whenever you launch a python script from now on, you should have your mozdef virtualenv actived and your LD_LIBRARY_PATH env variable should include /opt/mozdef/python2.7/lib/
+Whenever you launch a python script from now on, you should have your mozdef virtualenv active and your LD_LIBRARY_PATH env variable should include /opt/mozdef/python2.7/lib/

 RabbitMQ
 ********